Managed IT vs. Break-Fix: What's the Difference and Which Is Right for You?

 Most businesses hit a point where break-fix stops working — they just don't always recognize it right away.
 The signs are pretty clear in hindsight: IT problems are happening more often, they're taking longer to resolve, and each one is costing real money in downtime and productivity.
 If that's where you are, you've already crossed the tipping point.

-Growing businesses especially need to make this switch proactively, not reactively.
+Growing businesses in the Brookfield area especially need to make this switch proactively, not reactively.
 Once you're dealing with multiple locations, remote workers, compliance requirements, or sensitive data, break-fix just isn't a responsible IT strategy anymore.
 Managed IT isn't just about convenience — it's about managing real business risk.

 Need a Smarter IT Strategy?